PaulMASNY/ATMEGA328p/README.md

 ##### CONCLUSION

-A very simple board is done, using Chinese components, for less than USD 10.
+This very simple board can be made, using Chinese components, for less than 100 Rands.